 Say hello & book here: +27 21 789 1390 | email@example.com

-With a laid-back atmosphere, gorgeous Constantia mountain views, and reasonable prices, they’re the perfect restaurant for a delightful Sunday lunch or a special occasion.
+With a laid-back atmosphere, gorgeous Constantia mountain views, and reasonable prices, they’re our number one choice for a delightful Sunday lunch or a special occasion.

 You’ll find them here: Shop 8, High Constantia Centre, Groot Constantia Road, Constantia